ChristelleFDZ/Project_Arctic_circle_theorem/README.md

 pip install -r requirements.txt
 ```

-In order to put the package for Aztec Diamonds, you have to run in its command prompt the following line.
+In order to install the package for Aztec Diamonds, you have to run in its command prompt the following line.

 ```
 pip install -i https://test.pypi.org/simple/ aztecdiamond==0.0.1